-A public hearing was conducted on November 20, 2019.
-The planning commission recommended rezoning all properties presented to them to C-1 Neighborhood Commercial.
+- Nov.
+20, 2019 — The planning commission held a public hearing and recommended rezoning all properties presented to C-1 Neighborhood Commercial.

 Properties considered for rezoning

 The C-1 Neighborhood Commercial district was recently amended to define business size limits.
 That amendment is approved and is currently in effect, but has not yet been incorporated into the district text regulations.
-So it can be viewed here: C-1 Amendment.
+Viewed the C-1 amendment.